Budget Maldives. How to Save Money?

-Accommodation costs vary from $50 to $120 per day.
-You can try and find a room for $20-30 on AirBnB, but there will be no separate bathroom, air conditioning and sometimes even no separate living room.
-And don’t wait that accommodation costs will decrease in the near future.
+Accommodation costs vary from $35 to $120 per day.
+And don’t expect that accommodation costs will decrease in the near future.

-“Why is it so expensive?” – you can ask; in Thailand, for example, one can find accommodation for $12-20 per day.
+“Why is it so expensive?” – you can ask; in nearby Sri-Lanka, for example, one can find accommodation for $8-15 per day.
 There are a number of reasons for that.
 Here are the major ones:

 – expensive electricity.
-It is generated by a diesel-electric generator, which provides the whole island with electricity.
-Diesel is expensive expensive.
+It’s prodiced by a diesel-electric generator, which provides the whole island with electricity.
+Diesel is expensive.

 – expensive construction materials, which are needed to build a guest house.
 It’s clear that owners are trying to cover their expenses for the building of the house.